 Whose creative work do you really admire?

 It kind of depends on the day of the week.
 I’ve been thinking about the work of Hilma af Klint, who was an abstract painter before people were really doing that.
 She had a show at the Guggenheim recently.
 Her work (from the late 1800s) explored concepts like particle physics and microbiology all through a kind of mystical, spiritual lens.
-She's really fascinating, and she's been inspiring me all year.
+She’s really fascinating, and has been inspiring me all year.

 I love seeing people making personal, independent art, whatever the time frame.
 My friend John Jennison just put out a queer-positive horror comic called The Closet of Secrets.
 It’s heartfelt, and scary, and silly at the same time.